 On-campus housing is available for alumni and guests on Wednesday through Saturday nights, on a first come, first served basis.
 The cost for on-campus is housing is $35 per person, per night.
 Housing for children ages 4-10 is $10 per child, per night.
-Alumni who graduated in 1958 or earlier, plus one guest each, are offered complimentary on-campus accommodations.
+Alumni who graduated in 1960 or earlier, plus one guest each, are offered complimentary on-campus accommodations.
 We recommend that you register early to request housing, as we have reached capacity in recent years.
-Due to the occupancy limits of the College dormitories, we may not be able to accommodate all requests for on-campus accommodations.
+Due to the occupancy limits of the College residence halls, we may not be able to accommodate all requests for on-campus accommodations.

 Please remember that there will be parties around campus on Friday and Saturday nights, and depending on your proximity, that may impact your sleep if you turn in before your classmates.
-The dormitories that are used for on-campus housing open at 2 p.m. on Wednesday and close at noon on Sunday.
+The residence halls that are used for on-campus housing open at 2 p.m. on Wednesday and close at noon on Sunday.
 It is not possible to stay additional nights due to required maintenance on the buildings that begins right after Reunion.

-You will receive a confirmation of your room reservation when you register; however, you will not receive your room assignment until you arrive on-campus.
+You will receive a confirmation of your room reservation when you register; however, you will not receive your room assignment until you arrive on campus.
 Please check-in and pick up your room key at the Alumni House Reception Center.